 Grand Central Apple Store Unlikely to Open on Black Friday (Mashable)

-That rumored Grand Central Apple Store we talked about on Monday?
+Grand Central Apple Store we talked about on Monday?
 Yeah, turns out it probably won’t open before December, according to a construction worker interviewed by Mashable at the scene.
 The site also spoke to a barista at a nearby Starbucks, who said “Seriously?
 Are you going to order something or not?”

 Bento 4 Holiday Kit – FileMaker has released its 2011 holiday kit, including three templates to help organize holiday cards and mailing labels, help plan parties, and track gift lists.
 Requires Bento 4 (a 30-day trial of which is also available at FileMaker’s site).
 Free.